slackhq/vscode-hack/docs/debugging.md

 ### Docker containers

 For the same reason, Docker port forwarding won't work for the debugger port.
-You need to use SSH tunneling or other solutions like [socat](http://www.dest-unreach.org/socat/) instead.
+You need to either use your host network driver for the container (`docker run` with `--network host`) or use SSH tunneling or other solutions like [socat](http://www.dest-unreach.org/socat/) instead.

 E.g. publish port 8998 to the Docker host and in your container install and run: